Converting to Fastpitch Slapping

-Here is a demonstration of the techniques involved in left side slapping.
+Click the link for a demonstration of the five techniques involved in left-side slapping.

 A good slapper will typically hit around a .600 batting average in High School.
-This amazing feat is rarely possible with stand and hit hitters.
+This impressive feat is rarely possible with stand and hit hitters.

 Even though slappers are not typically power-hitting sluggers, slappers are in high demand by travel ball teams and colleges.
 They are valued for their ability to get on base and then steal.
 For the smaller, quick athlete, if the desire is to “open the door” for a possible college scholarship, slapping may be the best route.